gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 He lived by this.

-Most of what matters most —
+Most of what matters most
-love, beauty, the fact that anything exists at all, the ethical life, what makes a life worth living — cannot be put into propositions.
+(love, beauty, the fact that anything exists at all, the ethical life, what makes a life worth living) cannot be put into propositions.

 It shows itself.